 I will be starting as a Lecturer (Assistant Professor) and head of the Optimisation and Machine Learning for Process Systems Engineering group from April 2020 at the Department of Chemical Engineering, Imperial College London.

-He holds a PhD from the Department of Chemical Engineering and Biotechnology at the University of Cambridge, where the received the Danckwerts-Pergamon award for the best PhD dissertation of 2017.
-He received his undergraduate degree from the National Autonomous University of Mexico (UNAM)
+I hold a PhD from the Department of Chemical Engineering and Biotechnology at the University of Cambridge, where I received the Danckwerts-Pergamon award for the best PhD dissertation of 2017.
+I received my undergraduate degree from the National Autonomous University of Mexico (UNAM).

 et al., 2019, Deep learning-based surrogate modeling and optimization for microalgal biofuel production and photobioreactor design, Aiche Journal, Vol:65, ISSN:0001-1541, Pages:915-923

 et al., 2019, Review of advanced physical and data-driven models for dynamic bioprocess simulation: Case study of algae-bacteria consortium wastewater treatment, Biotechnology and Bioengineering, Vol:116, ISSN:0006-3592, Pages:342-353

 del Rio-Chanona EA, Zhang D, 2018, A Bilevel Programming Approach to Optimize C-phycocyanin Bio-production under Uncertainty, 10th IFAC Symposium on Advanced Control of Chemical Processes (ADCHEM), ELSEVIER SCIENCE BV, Pages:209-214, ISSN:2405-8963